drwangxian/dilated_conv_model_for_melody_extraction/README.md

    Use option --test27 to select (66, 15, 27).
    Otherwise, (67, 15, 26) will be selected by default.

 6. Use --gpu_idx to select which GPU to use if you have multiple GPUs.
-Default to 0.
+Defaults to 0.

 7. In training mode, we can continue training from an existing checkpoint or train from scratch.
 In inference mode, a checkpoint is required.
    Use option --ckpt to specify the checkpoint.